kijin/mysquirrel/README.md

 Never, ever put variables into the querystring, e.g. `WHERE id = $id AND name = '$name'`.
 Script kiddies and other criminals love you for mixing variables with SQL!
 Instead, put a question mark (`?`) where you would normally put a variable.
+*Do not put quotes around it.* Just pretend that the question mark is part of the SQL syntax.
 Then supply the variable itself as an additional argument when you call `query()`, as in the examples above.

-You can supply as many variables as you want in this way, but the number of additional arguments must match the number of placeholders in the querystring.
+You can supply as many variables as you want in this way, but *the number of additional arguments must match the number of placeholders*.
 The same rule applies when you pass variables as a single array.
 MySquirrel will automatically escape all parameters supplied using this syntax;
 there is no need to pre-escape them in any way.